vishvas-2000/Self-Driving-Car/README.md

 Its a game like arena in which a car(png image) runs on a race track(png).
-Drives
+In the bot part agent have taken the path which is brown in colour and the obstacle is white in colour.
+So i have the distances of car from this white pixel surrounding the to the neural network to learn on.